ad1tyad3sa1/studentCSP/index.md

             ||     ||

-I am a student from Del Norte Highschool and a beggining programmer looking to improve my coding skills by taking AP CSP.
+I am a student from Del Norte High School and a programmer taking the AP CSP course.

 Here is an image that shows a little more about me: